Has your business hit a dry spell? Here’s 8 productive business ideas to help improve things.

 Worries and quiet spells go hand in hand, but simply saying “stop worrying” is far easier said than done.
 Once you understand the ins and outs of your situation, try to refocus your attention on hunting down new opportunities.

-If you’ve been really busy with client work up to this point, some important marketing activities may have fallen by the wayside – especially those that need a lot of time-consuming maintenance like social media, pay-per-click, or email marketing.
+If you’ve been really busy with client work up to this point, some important marketing activities may have fallen by the wayside – especially some online methods that need a lot of time-consuming maintenance like social media, pay-per-click, or email marketing.
 Pick that baton back up and get running again!

 3. Network, Network, Network!